Wondering what are run-on sentences? This guide will explain this common error and how to fix it.

 A run-on sentence is also known as a comma splice or fused sentence.
 It is a sentence made from more than one independent clause joined incorrectly.

 In the English language, it is possible to join two independent clauses.
 However, you need to do so with the proper punctuation and conjunctions in place to avoid creating a run-on.
-Learning how to avoid run-on sentences is a key part f writing well.
+Learning how to avoid run-on sentences is a key part of writing well.
+You might also find our guide on filler sentences helpful.

 Spotting a Run-On